 Spoleto Umbria And Le Marche, Italy Travel Guide

 Assisi (approx. 45-60 min by train/bus): A UNESCO World Heritage site.
 It is famous as the birthplace of St. Francis and St. Clare.
-The Basilica of St. Francis, with its stunning frescoes by Giotto and Cimabue, is a major attraction.
+The Grand church of St. Francis, with its stunning frescoes by Giotto and Cimabue, is a major attraction.
 Assisi is a significant pilgrimage site and a town of profound spiritual and artistic importance.

 Plan your visit around these seasonal occurrences.